Victoria COVID lockdown leaves Australian sports scrambling - News Break

 Victoria COVID lockdown leaves Australian sports scrambling

-MELBOURNE (Reuters) -Australia’s major sports leagues and Olympic hopefuls scrambled to make contingency plans on Thursday after authorities announced a seven-day lockdown in the southern state of Victoria to contain an outbreak of a “highly infectious” COVID-19 variant.
+MELBOURNE (Reuters) - Australia's major sports leagues and Olympic hopefuls scrambled to make contingency plans on Thursday after authorities announced a seven-day lockdown in the southern state of Victoria to contain an outbreak of COVID-19 in Melbourne.

 Crowds have been banned from sporting events and people ordered to stay home except for work, exercise, shopping for essentials, providing care and getting vaccinated.